bastienbosser/raspberry_project/Website.md

 - FFMPEG (that you can find here: [Ffmpeg](https://www.ffmpeg.org/download.html))
 - GPAC (also available here: [Gpac](https://gpac.wp.imt.fr/downloads/))

-Extract the downloaded ffmpeg zip file to

-    "c:\ffmpeg"
+Once it is done, do the following steps:

-    Navigate to the "bin" folder under c:\ffmpeg and copy the address using Ctrl+C Open up the System information window.
+    Extract the downloaded ffmpeg zip file to "c:\ffmpeg" Navigate to the "bin" folder under c:\ffmpeg and copy the address using Ctrl+C Open up the System information window.
 (You can use the shortcut WindowsKey+Break/Pause) Click "Advanced system settings"